What are the benefits of CBD oil?

 CBD oil is increasingly popular, both as a food supplement and as an oil to apply topically to the skin.
-We asked a dietitian to explain what it is, why people use it and whether it’s safe.
+We asked dietitian Emer Delaney to explain what it is, why people use it and whether it's safe.

 What is CBD oil?

 Cannabidiol (CBD) is a cannabinoid – a chemical compound that acts throughout the body, including on certain parts of the brain, and is becoming increasingly popular in the health world.
 It comes from the cannabis plant; however, unlike its counterpart, tetrahydrocannabinol (THC), which is responsible for the 'high' from marijuana, CBD, derived from the hemp plant, is non-intoxicating and some believe it may have potential health and wellness benefits.
 Once extracted from the cannabis plant, it is diluted with a carrier such as olive or coconut oil – this improves its bio-availability.

 Is CBD oil legal in the UK?